FarronF/limerick-council-meetings/meetings/2021/05/11-Virtual Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 13th April 2021.md

 the Meeting.
 Members agreed to hold a meeting in committee with Rathkeale

-Community Council and An Garda Síochána, followed by the JPC prior to the May--- 4
+Community Council and An Garda Síochána, followed by the JPC prior to the May
+---
+4

 Monthly Meeting to be held on the 11th May, 2021.
 The Meetings Administrator agreed